shubhi124081/autodiff_phylosdm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Last Commit](https://img.shields.io/github/last-commit/shubhi124081/autodiff_phylosdm)](https://github.com/shubhi124081/autodiff_phylosdm/commits/main)
+---

+### ⚠️ Project Status: Under Active Development

+This repository is **under active development** and not yet production-ready.
+The current version represents a **transition phase from a Stan-based Bayesian framework to a Template Model Builder (TMB)** implementation.

+- Core algorithms and probabilistic formulations are stable, but **interfaces and functions may change**.
+- Expect **frequent updates**, restructuring, and improvements in computational efficiency.
+- Model behavior and outputs should be treated as **experimental** until the TMB workflow is fully validated against the original Stan models.

+Researchers and collaborators are welcome to explore the framework, but please **use caution for applied or large-scale analyses** until the codebase reaches a stable release.

+---

 ## Overview

 This repository implements a probabilistic framework for phylogenetic species distribution models (SDMs) using Template Model Builder (TMB) for high-performance automatic differentiation and scalable likelihood optimization.
 It integrates spatial, phylogenetic, and observation-effort information to jointly learn environmental niches and phylogenetic covariance across species.